Discover free films for watching, discussing and exploring filmmaking.

 "The best scientists (Einstein, Edison, etc.) that changed our world and way of thinking were rumoured to have autism, along with such famous faces as Daryl Hannah, Tim Burton and the legendary Temple Grandin.
 We can go on to do the most amazing things if our self-esteem isn't shattered."

-There are several great films in which autism is a key theme, and encouraging your pupils to watch and discuss one in class or at your school's film club can help them see the world through the eyes of another person, increasing empathy and dispelling common myths about people who have autism.
+There are several great films in which autism is a key theme, and encouraging your pupils to watch and discuss one in class or at an Into Film Club can help them see the world through the eyes of another person, increasing empathy and dispelling common myths about people who have autism.

 Recommended titles include: